michael-s-downs/thethingineed/README.md

 #### LLM execution
 To use the LLM without using the retrieval component, you just have to change the compose template used.
 As before, you have to specify the query, the model and the platform.
-Here, you can use the "system_query" template.
-This template will take the parameter "system" and "query" and will send them to the LLM directly:
+Here, you can use the <i>system_query</i> template.
+This template will take the parameter <i>system</i> and <i>query</i> and will send them to the LLM directly:

 ```json
     messages= [